Premium Leather Briefcase Backpack

-Thinking about our vintage vertical briefcase and how it did or didn't fit in with the steampunk aesthetic made me think of a similar situation where a creative work was associated with a group or movement that could have been taken out of context.
+Thinking about our vintage vertical briefcase, the aesthetic made me think of a similar situation where a creative work was associated with a group or movement that could have been taken out of context.

 The time was 1935 and America's most famous or infamous architect, depending on your perspective, was Frank Lloyd Wright.
 He was once again being told he was washed up and that his career was over.
 He was being upstaged by a group of architects and designers from Europe, most notably from Germany's Bauhaus school.